sanger-tol/PretextMap/README.md

 --sortorder ascend or descend (default: descend, no effect if sortby = nosort)<br/>
 --mapq sets a minimum mapping quality filter (default: 10)<br/>

+New option, version 0.1:<br/>
+--filterInclude: a comma separated list of sequence names, only these sequences will be included<br/>
+--filterExclude: a comma separated list of sequence names, these sequence will be excluded<br/>

 example: samtools view -h file.bam | PretextMap -o map.pretext --sortby length --sortorder descent --mapq 10<br/>

+filtering example: samtools view -h file.bam seq_1 seq_2 | PretextMap -o map.pretext --filterInclude "seq_1, seq_2"<br/>

+Filtering will increase the map resolution, since you're mapping less sequence into a fixed number of bins.<br/>
+Note: also filtering with samtools view as in the above example (... seq_1 seq_2) is not nessesary, but is recommended purely for speed (provided your bam file is sorted and indexed).

 # Map Format
 Contact maps are saved in a compressed texture format (hence the name).
 Maps can be read by PretextView (https://github.com/wtsi-hpag/PretextView).
 Expect pretext map files to take around 30 to 50 M of disk space each.